andyjost/Sprite/curry/README.md

 version.
 When an unknown version of PAKCS is used, the Makefile will automatically create a new version-specific subdirectory and copy the Prelude.

-To pre-build ICY and JSON files, first perform a regular build and install.
+To pre-build ICY and JSON files, first stage an installation.
 You might issue the following commands from the project root:

     % make all
-    % make install
+    % make stage

 This will prepare the Curry source files belonging to the system library and install them.
 Sprite is installed at this point, but the first time it is used